Nata8/INSPiRE_BC/README.md

 *Python scripts:*

-`classifier.py`
+`classifier.py` <br />
-  It divides residues within protein structure into two sets - interface and non interface.
+ - It divides residues within protein structure into two sets - interface and non interface.
 Output is a number in each set and its percentage.